AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/define-a-data-view/quick-start-define-a-data-view.md

 # Define a data view

-The `DataView` object is a declarative query and shape for AVEVA Data Hub data.
+The `DataView` object is a declarative query and shape for CONNECT data services data.
 This section describes the `DataView` object.
 See the [Data View API section](xref:data-views-data-views) for the corresponding API routes.

 At times, this section makes reference to ways the view *resolves* into further resources, such as the collection of data items found by each data item query.
 See the [Resolved Data View](xref:ResolvedDataView) and [Resolved Data View API](xref:data-views-data-views-resolved) sections for details.